tdavidcl/ndspmhd-examples/HYDRO/test4-1Drarefaction/README-rarefaction.txt

   and plot the results with splash:

- nsplash einfeldt_0*.dat -y 17 -dev /xw
+ splash einfeldt_0*.dat -y 17 -dev /xw

 Note that this problem has been run without *any* artificial viscosity terms:
                  iav =           0    ! type of artificial viscosity